Take the CME test and receive

-- To provide an update on the setting of patients with EGFR-mutated advanced non-small cell lung cancer (NSCLC) and implications for targeted treatments
+- To provide an update on setting of patients with EGFR-mutated non-small cell lung cancer (NSCLC) and implications for targeted treatments

 - To provide a summary of data from clinical studies with EGFR tyrosine kinase inhibitors (TKIs) in patients with NSCLC

 - To provide an update on mechanisms of resistance to EGFR TKIs and how to overcome it

 This E-Learning module is an update of a previous module focusing on epidermal growth factor receptor (EGFR) inhibition and implications for the treatment of patients with non-small cell lung cancer (NSCLC).
 The authors elaborate the role of EGFR tyrosine kinase inhibitors (TKIs) in patients with EGFR-mutated NSCLC and provide a timeline of development of different EGFR TKIs illustrating the results from relevant clinical trials.
 They put the achievements from clinical trials, in terms of improved outcomes, into a clinically relevant context.

 The module covers a selection of first-line therapy for patients with EGFR mutation positive NSCLC, provides insights on first-line EGFR TKIs that are currently standard of care, explores whether there is a role for EGFR TKIs in the adjuvant and neoadjuvant settings, elaborates a problem of acquired resistance to osimertinib, how to overcome osimertinib resistance in EGFR mutation positive advanced NSCLC, when given in first-line treatment and after progression to osimertinib, and provides a snapshot on future research directions.